top of page

 Can I sign an affidavit before the notary arrives?

-No. The affidavit must be signed in front of the notary.
+No. It must be signed in front of the notary.

 No. That would invalidate the document.